 September 13, 2018 (Chrome 70 Beta) – Websites with Symantec-issued SSL/TLS certificates issued before December 1, 2017 using Symantec’s “old” PKI infrastructure, will need to replace them with new certificates issued by a trusted provider.

-If you’re website has a Symantec-issued certificate that isn’t replaced by the deadlines mentioned above, it’s sure to become the root of frustration for you and your online visitors.
+If you’re website has a Symantec-issued certificate that isn’t replaced by the deadlines mentioned above, it may cause some frustration for you and your online visitors.
 Google Chrome will start displaying a warning to all users trying to access your website.
-The warning will state that the connection is not private and that someone may be trying to steal their information.
-It will block access to your website until the user clicks past the warning and agrees to accept the risks involved in continuing onto your site.
+The warning will state that the connection is not secure.
+It may also block access to your website until the user clicks past the warning and agrees to accept the risks involved in continuing onto your site.

 What You Should Do Now